Housing Recovery Resource Center (HRRC)

-The HRRC can help residents work through the complex reconstruction process by providing individual counseling, group education and helpful resources.
-Individual counseling assessments will review and evaluate each client’s ability to move forward with either repairing, rebuilding or relocating based on their individual capacity of committed financial resources and their future sustainability.
+The HRRC can help residents work through the complex reconstruction process by providing individual counseling, group education, and helpful resources.
+Individual counseling assessments will review and evaluate each client’s ability to move forward with either repairing, rebuilding, or relocating based on their individual capacity of committed financial resources and their future sustainability.

-Educational seminars and workshops will also be provided to assist with the ongoing need for knowledge about the different aspects of the construction process, financial literacy, the home purchase process, foreclosure intervention and consumer awareness topics including contractor fraud and legal assistance.
+Educational seminars and workshops will also be provided to assist with the ongoing need for knowledge about the different aspects of the construction process, financial literacy, the home purchase process, foreclosure intervention, and consumer awareness topics including contractor fraud and legal assistance.
 Staff will also be available to assist clients with locating monetary or volunteer assistance resources to help fill any funding gaps that may impede their recovery process.

 The agency’s goal is to assist clients with making informed decisions about whether it is in their best interest to Replace, Rebuild or Relocate…

-- Click here to access the intake.
+- Click here to access the Sandy Assistance Intake.

 - Complete and submit the Intake Form and an intake specialist will contact you once it has been received.

-- Call 732-982-5072 should you have any trouble completing the Intake Form or if you any questions or concerns.
+- Call 732-982-5072 should you have any trouble completing the Intake Form or if you have any questions or concerns.